Ireland's Fittest Family: Season 4

-The Heats took place on the Tough Mudder course, the second round took place in Dublin docks, the quarterfinals took place in Mayhem in Cahir, Co.
-Tipperary, the semifinal took place in Killary Adventure Centre and the final returned to Dublin docks.
+The Heats took place on the Tough Mudder course, the second round took place in Dublin docks, the quarterfinals took place in Mayhem in Cahir, County Tipperary, the semifinal took place in Killary Adventure Centre and the final returned to Dublin docks.

 The season was won by the Cummins family from County Tipperary coached by Anna Geary.

 Season 5

 On 10 May 2017 it was announced that Derval O'Rourke would be returning to the coaching panel for the first time since Season 2.
 It was also confirmed that Anna Geary and Davy Fitzgerald would return for a third and fifth season in a row, respectively.
 On 1 June 2017 it was announced that rugby player Donncha O'Callaghan would join the panel as the fourth coach.

 The Beirnes from County Leitrim returned to the season for a second chance at the title.
 They were previously eliminated in the first round in Season 3.
 Colm Naylor of the Naylor family from Season 3 also returned to this year's season, this time, with three brand new team members.

 In a show-first, each of the heats were overseen by all four coaches.
 After all four heats, eight families remained; the coaches then drew lots to determine the order in which they would choose.
 Derval had the first pick - she chose the Cores, Anna had the second pick – she chose the Meaghers, Davy had the third pick – he chose the O'Connors and Donncha had the fourth pick he chose the Beirnes.
 For the second round of picks, the order was reversed meaning Donncha had the fifth pick – he chose the Smyths, Davy had the sixth pick – he chose the Naylors, Anna had the seventh pick – she chose the Guilfoyles and Derval was left the last family standing – the Hynes family.

 The Heats took place at Camden Fort Meagher, the second round took place at Hell and Back, the quarterfinals took place at Cork Docks, the semifinal took place at Killary Adventure Centre and the final returned to Hell and Back.

 In the second round of the competition, Cathal O'Connor of the O'Connor family suffered a fracture to his arm.
 He was ruled out from competing in the rest of the competition but was replaced by his older brother, Ciaran.

 The season was won by the Beirne family from County Leitrim coached by Donncha O'Callaghan.
 They became the first family who had previously competed in the competition to come back and win the show.